vishnuB13/Story/README.md

 # How to run the project

 1. Clone the git repository using "git clone https://github.com/vishnuB13/Story.git"  command in the terminal.
+2. Run the command "cd Story"
-2. Run the command "npm install" command
+3. Run the command "npm install" command
-3. Run the command "npm start" command
+4. Run the command "npm start" command